benshimonz/V1/README.md

 Schema-free property graphs do not define nor enforce entity-types nor relationships-types; each vertex and each edge may contain attributes with any name and any value type.
 Without schema we can’t enforce integrity.
 Without such integrity we can't define formal building-blocks for representing patterns.

-In order to ask and answer queries such as *“Any person that owns a red vehicle”* we first need to:
+In order to ask and answer queries such as *“Any person who owns a red vehicle”* we first need to:

 * Define 'Person' and 'Vehicle' entity types
 * Ensure that each Person and Vehicle entities are of the relevant entity types